 Fire and other perils (normally covered under a fire insurance policy) can cause loss / damage to buildings.
 There have been fire accidents that have completely destroyed multi-storey buildings.
 Floods can also bring about devastating losses.
 Similarly, Riots and Acts of Terrorism can also produce huge losses to human lives as well as property.

-Yes, At Insured's option: Retention of premium on short period scale and balance if any, will be refunded.
-At Insurer's option: Pro-rata refund of premium will be given.
+At Insured's option: Retention of premium on short period scale and balance if any, will be refunded.

 Every insured is expected to behave as though he is uninsured.
 Take all precautions to prevent / aggravate the loss.
 Inform Insurance Company who have to be given an opportunity to inspect the damages.
 Inform fire brigade who will assist to put out the fire.
 During fire fighting, any damage caused to other insured property caused by water, will be paid by Insurance Company.
 Extend cooperation to surveyor while inspecting and assessing the loss.
 If arrival of surveyor is likely to be delayed, then, take photos / and shift unaffected assets to a place of safety.
 Give completed claim form and documents as required by Insurer, in support of your claim.
 After repairs / replacement, submit bills to Insurer.